Wellbeing

-Our framework for building positive relationships is centred on the values of respect, responsibility and integrity.
+Our framework for building positive relationships has been designed in accordance with a positive approach to education, focusing on acknowledging and rewarding positive behaviour.
+The framework is centred on the values of respect, responsibility and integrity.

 • Building respectful and caring relationships